-I was on a train, actually going back to Michigan at the end of my chemo, and the hospital called me and they said, hey, we picked your name out of a hat and you’re going to go to some Pink Out game at the Cubs.
+I was on a train, actually going back to Michigan at the end of my chemo, and the hospital called me and said, “Hey, we picked your name out of a hat, and you’re going to go to some Pink Out game at the Cubs.”

-So then a month later, they called me and I was just back at work just after my exchange surgery, and they’re like, hey, would you like to throw out the first pitch?
-And I was like yeah.
-That’s not even a question!
+Then a month later, they called me.
+I was just back at work just after my exchange surgery, and they’re like, ‘Hey, would you like to throw out the first pitch?’
+I was like, ‘Yeah, that’s not even a question!’

-I’m from this crazy sports family.
-So, yes, the answer was yes.
+I’m from this crazy sports family, so yes, the answer was yes.
 It was amazing.
-And obviously you get nervous at a lot of different things, but it was the craziest feeling.
+Obviously, you get nervous at a lot of different things, but it was the craziest feeling.

-I went to the mound and I never felt nervous.
-I just felt like I’m a winner, you know what I mean?
+I went to the mound, and I never felt nervous.
+I just felt like I’m a winner.

-This is just an amazing end to such a journey so it was really awesome.
-It wasn’t a strike but the catcher caught the ball, and 50 Cent had gone not far before I did and made a total idiot out of him, so I’m like whatever I do, I’m going to be better than 50 Cent.
+This is just an amazing end to such a journey, so it was really awesome.
+It wasn’t a strike, but the catcher caught the ball.
+50 Cent had gone not far before I did and made a total idiot out of him, so I’m like, “Whatever I do, I’m going to be better than 50 Cent.”

 And I was.
-So I’ve got that going for me.
-And Wrigley [Field] is just so historic and so amazing.
+I’ve got that going for me, and Wrigley [Field] is just so historic and so amazing.

-Then the next year they asked me to come back for the Pink game and do the seventh-inning stretch with two of my survivor friends, one of whom was my friend Sandy, and then my other friend Ronnie.
+Then the next year, they asked me to come back for the Pink game and do the seventh-inning stretch with 2 of my survivor friends, one of whom was my friend Sandy, and then my other friend Ronnie.
 That was a great experience.

 Any more advice for people dealing with a new diagnosis?

-And it’s okay to have a bad day and it’s okay to be down, but if you find yourself staying there, then you’ve got to talk to somebody.
-Is it your doctor, is it your nurse, is it a counselor?
-You know, you have to talk to somebody if you find yourself just staying in a down place.
+It’s okay to have a bad day, and it’s okay to be down.
+If you find yourself staying there, then you’ve got to talk to somebody.
+Is it your doctor, is it your nurse, or is it a counselor?
+You have to talk to somebody if you find yourself just staying in a down place.
 You need to.